 The PSAT will be given to area high school juniors (and younger students in some districts) on Wednesday, October 16.
 But does this test really matter?
 Should you take it seriously?
 Is it something students should prepare for so that you do well?
 Do Colleges Care About the PSAT?
 The PSAT is not used directly by colleges and universities when they make their college admissions decisions.
-Your acceptance or rejection into college is much more … [Read more...]
+Your acceptance or rejection into college … [Read more...]

 Is your high school counselor an expert on college admissions?